marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 * [Conclusion](#conclusion)

 ## <a href="#typescript-overview" name="typescript-overview">#</a> TypeScript Overview
-Typescript is a superset for JavaScript but What does this mean?, well it means that is like a piece of enhancement that you add to your project and use it along with JavaScript, you can read more about it [here](https://www.typescriptlang.org/docs/handbook/basic-types.html).
+Typescript is a superset for JavaScript but What does this mean?, well it means that is like a piece of enhancement that you add to your project and use it along with JavaScript, you can [read more about it here](https://www.typescriptlang.org/docs/handbook/basic-types.html).

-You may be asking What benefits or advantages will provide the use of typescript? well may friend here I list some of then.
+You may be asking What benefits or advantages will provide the use of typescript? well my friend here I list some of then.

 - Types are one of the best forms of documentation you can have.
 - Code scalability.